Beta Reader Information

 4. This is like a review but on your socials where your followers, and the rest of the world might see it instead of just on sites you can get the book.

 5. Tip: don’t include a link in the main body or text of your post.
-This can drag your views down and cause it to not be scene.
+This can drag your views down and cause it to not be scene (on places like IG, TT, X, and anything other than BSKY).
 If you put it into the comments that helps.

 3. Word of mouth: